 The Criminal Justice Coordinating Council administers the Georgia Crime Victims Compensation Program, which helps victims and their families through the emotional and physical aftermath of a crime by easing the monetary impact placed upon them by providing financial benefits for expenses such as medical bills, loss of earnings, funeral expenses, mental health counseling, and crime scene clean-up.

 03. HOW DO I QUALIFY FOR CRIME VICTIMS COMPENSATION?

-In order to qualify for the program the crime must have been reported to the proper authorities within 72 hours of the crime; and the victim must file an application within 1 year of the crime, unless good cause shown (A claim submitted 3 years after the victimization cannot be considered for crimes occurring prior to July 1, 2014.
+In order to qualify for the program the crime must have been reported to the proper authorizes within 72 hours of the crime; and the victim must file an application within 1 year of the crime, unless good cause is shown.
+A claim submitted 3 years after the victimization cannot be considered for crimes occurring prior to July 1, 2014.